 Also, check if DND mode is set to enable automatically.
 Sometimes, that can also pose issues.

 A friend of mine recently encountered this issue on her phone, and the second method came to her rescue.
-We hope your issue has been solved too.
-If you can see the incoming calls now, but there is no ringtone, try these fixes.
+While it’s fine to keep your phone silent or in DND mode, missing out phone calls if the screen doesn’t light up on incoming calls can be a problem.
+We hope your issue has been solved.
+We recommend using Google Phone app, if you don’t want to use the default dialer app on Android.
+If you can see the incoming calls now, but there is no ringtone, refer our post on Android ringtone not working.